Paul-Passeron/unilang/README.md

 # Unilang Compiler

-## ⚠️ This compiler is not functionnal yet as it is undergoing a partial rewrite (middle-end & back-end)
+## ⚠️ This compiler is a work in progress.

 ## Quickstart
 ### building